aboutcoders/job-bundle/README.md

 ## ToDo:

 ### Stable release:
+- Explain in installation instructions that it is necessary to define a custom environment for the queue agents
 - Add option to update a job
 - Add option to resume a canceled job
 - Finalize the REST-API